Transition matrices for symmetric and quasisymmetric Hall-Littlewood polynomials: Review of Known Transition Matrices

-In other words, a cell $c$ with entry $v=T(c)$ is special for $T$ iff $c$ is not in column 1 and there are no $v$'s in the column of $T$ just left of $c$'s column.
-In this case, the weight of $c$ is the number of cells weakly below $c$ in the column just left of $c$ that either have entries less than $v$ or are part of the diagram for $\mu$.
-Now define the set of \emph{starred semistandard tableaux}
+Assume $\lambda/\nu$ is a skew shape with $N\geq\ell(\lambda)$.
+Given $T\in\ssyt_N(\lambda/\nu)$, define a cell $c$ with entry $v=T(c)$ to be \emph{special} for $T$ iff $c$ is not in column 1 and there are no $v$'s in the column of $T$ just left of $c$'s column.
+In this case, the \emph{weight} of $c$ is the number of cells weakly below $c$ in the column just left of $c$ that either have entries less than $v$ or are part of the diagram for $\nu$.
+Formally, the set of \emph{special cells for $T$} is